Relevant for: business process tests and flows

 - Business components, which contain manual and/or automated steps

 The top-down methodology is based on the following design phases:

-The Agile methodology is based on using Business Process Testingto providing testing in sprints, as developers code features for the application under test.
+This approach is based on using BPT to provide testing in sprints, as developers code features for the application under test.
 Components and tests are created and updated in parallel with development.